samdenty/gqless/NEW_API_EXAMPLES.md

 ## Mutations

-The reason why apollo optimistic is shit is because you have to manually update a cache entry to perform a mutation.
+The reason why apollo optimistic is shitty is because you have to manually update a cache entry to perform a mutation.
 You always have to deal with the ugly side - cache.
 What about instead of Mutation -> Update cache -> Result -> Update cache, we did update cache -> Mutation.

 That way instead of optimism being a second-thought, it's first nature.